zdjohn/mobile-foodie/README.md

 $ make dev-start
 # tear down the running app
 $ make teardown

+# to run a clean pre-deployment test build
+$ make testbuild
 ```

 GraphQL playground would be ready at: http://localhost:3000/graphql check out the [sample query](#Query-Sample) below